What happens if the government shuts down?

 What about government benefits?

 Some services would still continue.
-Social Security, which has its own funding stream, would send out checks and the Post Office would still deliver them, along with the rest of the mail.
+Social Security, which has its own funding stream, will issue its usual checks.
+The mail will still be delivered.
 Medicare and Medicaid should still be able to pay out benefits.
 It’s possible customer service and various administrative duties might be impacted by furloughed employees, however.